The Killing Fields (film): Accolades

 Besides its place as 100th on the BFI Top 100 British films list, The Killing Fields is also 30th on Channel 4's list of the 100 Greatest Tearjerkers, and 60th on the AFI's 100 Years...100 Cheers list.

 Home media

 The Killing Fields was released on DVD by Umbrella Entertainment in Australia in March 2010.
 The DVD includes special features such as the theatrical trailer, audio commentary with Roland Joffé, an interview with David Puttnam and a BBC documentary titled The Making of The Killing Fields.
 In April 2013 Umbrella Entertainment released the film on Blu-ray in Australia.

-In the UK, the film was released on DVD and Blu-ray by Optimum Releasing and was released in North America on DVD by Warner Brothers, as part of their Warner Archive Collection.
+In the UK, the film was released on DVD and Blu-ray by Optimum Releasing and was released in North America on DVD twice by Warner Brothers, both as a regular release and later as part of their Warner Archive Collection.

+In 2023, Australia's Imprint Films (a sublabel of the home media group ViaVision) released a 2-disc Blu-ray edition of The Killing Fields as part of the 4-film Directed By Roland Joffé box set.
+The Imprint Blu-ray of The Killing Fields contains extra features exclusive to the release.

 Casting of Haing S. Ngor

 Haing S. Ngor, who plays Pran, was himself a survivor of the Khmer Rouge regime and the labour camps.
 Prior to the Khmer Rouge's 'Year Zero' he was a doctor based in Phnom Penh.
 In 1975, Ngor was one of millions who were moved from the city to forced labour camps in the countryside.
 He spent four years there before fleeing to Thailand.

 Haing S. Ngor had never acted before appearing in The Killing Fields.
 He was spotted by the film's casting director, Pat Golden, at a Cambodian wedding in Los Angeles.

 Of his role in the film, he told People magazine in 1985: "I wanted to show the world how deep starvation is in Cambodia, how many people die under Communist regime.
 My heart is satisfied.
 I have done something perfect."

 Ngor became one of only two non-professional actors to win an Academy Award for acting, the other being Harold Russell (The Best Years of Our Lives, 1946).